saezlab/ShinyFUNKI/tut1_dorothea.md

 Next, go at the bottom of the window and click on the DoRothEA logo to display the specific parameters.

-* Select confidence level: The confidence assigment comprises 5 levels, ranging from A (highest) to E (lowest).
+* Select confidence level: The confidence assignment comprises 5 levels, ranging from A (highest) to E (lowest).
-* Regulon's minimal size: Minimun number of genes targeted by a kinase.
+* Regulon's minimal size: Minimum number of genes targeted by a transcription factor.
 * Method for computing signatures: Method for computing the single sample signatures.

 ![](scs/04_dorothea_logo.001.png)